squdgy/XprChatUsingMcp/Readme.md

 - If the server seems to be frozen with no output, confirm that environment variables are set appropriately
 - You can test whether MCP servers are runnable by Ollama by using the MCP Inspector and testing the UI:
 `npx @modelcontextprotocol/inspector node /path/to/xpr-mcp-server/dist/index.js`
+or
 `npx @modelcontextprotocol/inspector docker run -i --rm -e BRAVE_API_KEY mcp/brave-search`
-- Uncomment logging on the ChatClientBuilder
+- Uncomment logging on the ChatClientBuilder.
+The line looks like this:
 `    //.UseLogging(factory) // Logging, uncomment if you need to debug`

 ## sample prompts

-1. Check the XBTC balance for the account identified by squdgy.
+1. Check the XBTC balance for the account identified by "squdgy".
 If the USD value is greater than 20 dollars, write me a poem about cryptocurrency.
 If the USD value is less than or equal to 20 dollars then insult the account.

-2. Check the XPR balance for the paul account and if the USD value is greater than 20 dollars, write me a poem about cryptocurrency.
-If the USD value is less than or equal to 20 dollars then insult the account.
+2. Use a web search to find the history of Metallicus, the company.

+3. Tell me what tokens are supported on XPR Network?